THE CONFERENCE

 Jesus restores identity.

-The only report card that truly matters is the one written by the One who knows your heart.
+is the one written by the One who knows your heart.

-The world will always measure you.
+The world will always measure you, but only one authority defines you.

 Whose authority are you standing under?